drerichsu/drerichsu-homepage/README.md

 * For info on how to become a teacher in California, also go to [Advising for Math Teaching Concentration](AdvisingTeaching.md).
 If you have a BA already, pay special attention to the end.
 * For coursework evaluation for the math single-subject waiver program, read instructions at [Coursework Evaluation](CourseworkEvaluation.md).

-* For scheduling a Zoom meeting with me, go to:
+* For scheduling a Zoom meeting with me, go to https://erichsu.youcanbook.me/:

 [![booking](https://youcanbook.me/resources/pics/ycbm-button.png)](https://erichsu.youcanbook.me/)